HolyDevelopers/php-webhook-handler/README.md

 use different branches for development/production etc.

 Set **endpoint.run** to the path of your update script like ``/path/to/update/script.sh``.
+If you want no action to be taken (because you have more than one branch and want automatic deployment only for one of them), leave it empty.

 For clarity, describe what happened under **endpoint.description**.
 It will be used as subject in notification emails.
 This is especially